Significant decline of candle consumption after yet another record

 The consolidation of retailers in the past years has given the big retailer groups even more power.
 One result is an extreme price pressure that gets even higher because of the continuous shift of candle sales from small retailers and specialist shops to price-conscious discounters.
 Moreover, orders are placed later and later each year and the response time gets extremely short as a result.
 The necessary flexibility can only be realised by foresighted long-term storage, causing extra costs and risks for the manufacturers and tying up more and more important working capital.

-If consumers are looking for large and extravagant candles, which can be used as the central eye-catcher of flower arrangements for example, they can often find them at home decor chains, floristics shops and garden centres.
+If one is looking for large and extravagant candles, which can be used as the central eye-catcher of flower arrangements for example, they can often be found at home decor chains, floristics shops and garden centres.
 Online trading of candles contributes to creative diversity as well.

 Apart from the classics, there are strong sales of tea lights and maxi lights with transparent plastic cups that allow a clear view of the flame.
 Other trends are solid-coloured pillar candles with rustic surface texture and filled jars in all shapes and colours.

 Scented candles have continued to grow in popularity, but there are strong regional variations.
-There is a trend towards candles with a high fragrance load and extravagant scents, preferably in a decorative jar.
+There is a trend towards candles with a high fragrance load and extravagant scents, preferably in a decorative jar and exquisite packaging.

 Consumers determine quality